GrupoDiana/BRT-Documentation/docs/osc/resources.md

 #### Return

-A return message is sent back to the sender `control/actionResult /resources/enableWoodworthITD <string HRTF_id> <bool enabled> <string description>`, indicating `enabled=true`if the HRTF is successfuly set and `enabled=false` if not.
+`control/actionResult /resources/enableWoodworthITD <string HRTF_id> <bool enabled> <string description>`

+The return confirmation refers to the `HRTF_id`, indicating `enabled=true`if the HRTF is successfuly set and `enabled=false` if not.
 In both cases a `description` is added to give more details.

-In case of success, it sends an echo to all subscribers but the sender: `/resources/enableWoodworthITD <string HRTF_id> <boolean enable>`
+In case of success, an echo is sent to all subscribers except the sender, using the same syntax as the received message.

 #### Example

-BeRTA receives: `/resources/enableWoodworthITD HRTF1 true`
+BeRTA receives and echoes back to all subscribiers but the sender: `/resources/enableWoodworthITD HRTF1 true`

 BeRTA sends back to the sender: `control/actionResult /resources/enableWoodworthITD HRTF1 true success`

-BeRTA sends back to all subscribers but the sender: `/resources/enableWoodworthITD HRTF1 true`

 <!----------------------------------------------------------------------------------->
 ---